-10 Foods to Avoid for Babies under One Year
+10 Foods Not to Give Babies Under 1: Foods to Avoid for Babies Under One Year

 In many places across India, honey is the first food given to babies.
 The reason behind this is the belief that the first taste a baby should have is of something sweet.
 But breast milk is naturally sweet too!
 Honey contains the spores of Clostridium botulinum, a kind of bacteria that causes a serious condition called infant botulism.
 This is a severe disease that causes muscle weakness and breathing problems, among other symptoms.
 Learn more about this disease here.

-One of the most common questions asked by Moms is whether they can add salt to baby food.
-No one can imagine eating anything without salt!
-But the fact is that babies don’t need salt in their food as their daily salt requirement is met with breast milk or formula.
-Additional salt in baby’s food can strain little kidneys which can’t handle the excessive load.
-A high-salt diet in childhood has been related to higher chance of diseases like hypertension, osteoporosis and respiratory illnesses in adulthood.
-You can read this article to know more on adding flavor to your baby’s food instead of adding salt.
+One common question asked by Moms is whether to add salt to baby food.
+The truth is, babies don’t need salt in their diet as their requirements are met with breast milk or formula.
+Extra salt can strain their little kidneys, and a high-salt diet in childhood may lead to health issues later in life.
+Check out this article for alternative ways to add flavor to your baby’s food without using salt.